-As we discuss below, this legal requirement means that “perfect clinical notes” may look different today than they did in the past.
+As discussed below, this legal requirement means that “perfect clinical notes” may look different today than they did in the past.

 Open clinical notes

-In 2021 an ONC Cures Rule was enacted, requiring all hospitals and clinicians in the U.S. to make full clinical notes readily available to patients.
-For some providers, this patient rights win won’t change anything because many healthcare organizations had already adopted an ‘open notes’ policy.
+In 2021, an ONC enacted the Cures Rule, requiring all hospitals and clinicians in the U.S. to make full clinical notes readily available to patients.
+For some providers, this patient rights win didn’t change anything because many healthcare organizations had already adopted an ‘open notes’ policy.
 In fact, before the Cures Rule, 250 healthcare organizations already offered open notes to more than 50 million patients registered on their portals.

 However, with open notes now the norm, some providers may want to adjust the content or tone of their notes.
 In an article titled “Your Patient Is Reading Your Note,” published in The American Journal of Medicine, the authors suggest seven tips for implementing open notes in clinical practice: